 Is QuickBooks Live Bookkeeping Right For Your Business?

-Intuit is testing a new featured add-on service for their QuickBooks Online product called QuickBooks Live Bookkeeping.
+Intuit has a new featured add-on service for their QuickBooks Online product called QuickBooks Live Bookkeeping.
 It will be based on their very successful TurboTaxLive service that lets you talk to a real CPA or EA on demand for tax advice and final review of your tax return.
 A QuickBooks Bookkeeper sets up your books via live video chat and is available for you all year long.

 No two businesses are alike.